 The department oversees programs designed to improve the lives of citizens and visitors through prevention of negative health outcomes, promotion of healthy lifestyles and protection from diseases, injury and environmental health impacts.
 DPH has almost 150 different programs to help Kentuckians become healthier in cooperation with its partners such as local health departments, universities, private providers, etc. To support many of these programs, the department relies on high-quality data to guide decision making at the state and local levels such as the Behavioral Risk Factor Surveillance System, Immunization Registry and Office of Vital Statistics.

 The department is organized into seven divisions with the Commissioner's Office providing oversight and support for the divisions and programs.
 The Office of Health Equity and the Public Health Nursing Office are located in the Commissioner's Office.
-More information about each division can be found on the links at the left of this page.
+More information about each division can be found under Related Agencies at the bottom of this page.